nelson-lang/nelson-gitbook/markdown/en/interpreter/parsestring.md

 ## Description

 <p>
-            <b>parsestring</b> parse a string and returns if it is a valid script, a valid function or an error.</p>
+            parsestring parse a string and returns if it is a valid script, a valid function or an error.</p>

 ## Example